If you hear a whining noise coming from under your 924/944/968/928, the torque tube bearings may be worn out.

-This sound is there both at idle and while driving.
-The noise will not diminish over time, eventually the bearing may fall apart completely.
-Greasing or lubrication is unfortunately not possible, you just can't get to it.
+This noise occurs both at idle and while driving.
+The noise will not decrease over time; eventually, the bearing can completely fall apart.
+Unfortunately, greasing or lubricating is not possible because you simply cannot reach it.

-A torque tube has 3 or 4 bearings that are worn out after the many miles in 40 years.
+A torque tube has 3 or 4 bearings that wear out after many kilometers over 40 years.

-Our preference and also that of many customers is to overhaul your own torque tube instead of working with an exchange system.
-This takes us approx one day turnaround time.
+Our preference, and that of many customers, is to revise your own torque tube instead of using an exchange system.
+This takes us about a day to complete.

-The removal of the torque tube requires the removal of the exhaust, gearbox, clutch and the entire rear axle.
-Removal and installation usually takes 10 to 14 hours.
-This depends on how tight everything is.
+To remove the torque tube, the exhaust, gearbox, clutch, and entire rear axle must be removed.
+Usually, removing and reinstalling takes 10 to 14 hours of work.
+This depends on how stuck everything is.
 With a lot of rust, it becomes difficult to loosen the bolts.
-Of course, we can also do this for you.
+We can of course also do this for you.

 Revolutionary solution 924/944/968

-Well I have good news for you, the rear axle can stay put.
-The transaxle tube can just stay under your car.
+Well, I have good news for you: the rear axle can stay in place.
+The transaxle tube can simply remain hanging under your car.

-We have developed a method and tool that allows us to replace the transaxle bearings without removing the transaxle from under the car.
+We have developed a method and tools to replace the transaxle bearings without removing the transaxle from under the car.

-An additional advantage is that the car does not need to be extra aligned, because nothing is changed to the suspension.
+An additional advantage is that the car does not need extra alignment, as nothing has changed in the suspension.

-It is still a lot of work, but it is much easier and the risk of failure is virtually zero.
-Having to disassemble a rear axle has the risk of failure.
+It is still a lot of work, but it is now much easier and the risk of failure is almost zero.
+Disassembling a rear axle carries the risk of failure.

-We now have so much experience with this repair that we can even make a fixed price for it, an insanely low price compared to the conventional method.
+We now have so much experience with this repair that we can even offer a fixed price, an incredibly low price compared to the conventional method.

-The overhaul requires special tools and knowledge to properly disassemble and assemble the shaft.
-For this we have made a special arrangement with a press.
+Special tools and knowledge are required for revising to correctly disassemble and reassemble the axle.
+We have created a special setup with a press for this.
 Some people think it can be done with a hammer.

-In addition, we have used torque tubes in stock if your torque tube is no longer rebuildable.
-This can happen if there is damage to the shaft.
+In addition, we have used torque tubes in stock if your torque tube can no longer be revised.
+This can happen if the axle has been damaged.

-Please contact us to request an overhaul.
-This can be done by contacting us or adding this product to your trunk and checkout for free.
+Contact us to request a revision.
+You can do this by getting in touch with us or by adding this product to your trunk and checking out for free.

 How do I recognize worn torque tube bearings?

-- Whooping noise coming from center tunnel while driving/stationary
+- Whining noise coming from the center tunnel while driving/idling

-- Put the gearshift in neutral.
-Depress the clutch pedal.
-The shaft will then slowly rotate out.
-The noise will then decrease until the axle is stationary and the noise is gone.
-If this is a distinct whirring noise then the torque tube bearings are worn out.
+- Put the gear lever in neutral.
+Press the clutch pedal.
+The shaft will then slowly turn out.
+The noise will decrease until the shaft stops and the noise disappears.
+If this is a distinct whining noise, the torque tube bearings are worn.

 - Watch one of these videos:

-- Or drive by our shop for an assessment
+- Or just stop by for an assessment

 - We have a large number of used torque tubes in stock